UWStout/VirtualFieldTripStudy/infoPages/99-Navigation.md

 nav-menu: true
 ---
 ## Site Navigation
-Right now on the virtual tour site, there are four sections for your to explore and you are currently in the first section.
-Each of the following sections will cover a thermodynamic concept or piece of equipment in use in the heating and chiller plant.
+Right now on the virtual tour site, there are nine sections for your to explore and you are currently in the last section.
+Each of the previous sections covers a thermodynamic concept or piece of equipment in use in the heating and chiller plant.

 Each section will include the following parts:
 <dl>